amamory-ampere/openmp-offloading/openmp_gpu/readme.md

 In the first message CUDA was detected, although the user has no privileges to execute *nvprof*.While in the second message no CUDA application was detected.

 This permission warning for GPU profiling can be easily solved with the following [commands](- https://developer.nvidia.com/nvidia-development-tools-solutions-err_nvgpuctrperm-permission-issue-performance-counters#SolnAdminTag).
-However, for Jetson boards the insttructions are a little bit different as [discussed here](https://forums.developer.nvidia.com/t/nvprof-needs-to-be-run-as-root-user-for-profiling-on-jetson/115293).
+However, for Jetson boards the instructions are a little bit different as [discussed here](https://forums.developer.nvidia.com/t/nvprof-needs-to-be-run-as-root-user-for-profiling-on-jetson/115293).

 The required command to give profiling permission for users is: